 When you’re writing an essay, keeping your research organized is a challenging task.
-Unfortunately, there isn’t a “best” way: when this question was asked by a History student we didn’t have just one single answer.
+Unfortunately, there isn’t a “best” way to get yourself organized and there’s not just one single answer.
 The bottom line is you have to choose a system that works for your learning style and your writing habits.

 In the beginning…

 - Do some preliminary reading.
 Get a sense of your overall topic before really getting into the “heavy” research.

 - Research with your final product in mind.
 As you research, think about what “subheadings” or chunks you may want to write about (even though you don’t have all your information yet).

 - If you need help with identifying your topic chunks, you could try writing a concept map.
 For those of you unfamiliar with that term, concept mapping essentially involves writing down a term or idea (e.g. effect of exercise on mental health) and then brainstorming other concepts that come to mind within that topic (e.g. impact on self-esteem, exercise as treatment option).